Options

 before_send

-This function is called with an SDK-specific message or error event object, and can return a modified event object, or null to skip reporting the event.
+This function is called with the event payload, and can return a modified event struct, or None to skip reporting the event.
 This can be used, for instance, for manual PII stripping before sending.

 By the time before_send is executed, all scope data has already been applied to the event.
 Further modification of the scope won't have any effect.